COSC3020/reverse-insertion-sort-MelkMan419/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is most important -- you can easily find the answer, but you need to demonstrate that you've understood the concept.
 Add your answer to this markdown file.

+The average case time would be $\Theta$(n^2) because we combine the complexity of the inner loop, n/2, and the outer loop being being n